ukangur/airpollution_dataeng/README.md

 ## Stage 3 - LOAD: Creating a combined dataset and pushing it to DuckDB
 **learned skills used:** MongoDB, DuckDB, data governance (ensuring orderliness and uniqueness)

 Run the dag named load_dag.
+This can take some time due to a lot of joins/foreign key matchings.
+Be patient and expect a runtime of 5-10 minutes.
 This will do the following tasks:

 1) Initialize the DuckDB database with all required tables and keys (as mentioned also in the schema image)
 2) Extract the raw data from MongoDB